danluu/post-mortems/README.md

 [Buildkite](https://building.buildkite.com/outage-post-mortem-for-august-23rd-82b619a3679b).
 Database capacity downgrade in an attempt to minimise AWS spend resulted in lack of capacity to support Buildkite customers at peak, leading to cascading collapse of dependent servers.

 [CCP Games](http://community.eveonline.com/news/dev-blogs/behind-the-scenes-of-a-long-eve-online-downtime/).
 A problematic logging channel caused cluster nodes dying off during the cluster start sequence after rolling out a new game patch.

+[Chef.io](https://www.chef.io/blog/2014/07/10/supermarket-intermittent-unresponsiveness-postmortem/).
+The recipe community site Supermarket crashed two hours after launch due to intermittent unresponsiveness and increased latency.
+One of the main reasons for failure identified in the post mortem was very low health check timeouts.

 [CircleCI](https://circleci.statuspage.io/incidents/hr0mm9xmm3x6).
 A GitHub outage and recovery caused an unexpectedly large incoming load.
 For reasons that aren't specified, a large load causes CircleCI's queue system to slow down, in this case to handling one transaction per minute.